richardofarrell/richardofarrell.github.io/_posts/2024-04-24-unholy-argument-from-probability.md

 title: Unholy Arguments from Probability
 categories: [philosophy, knowledge]
 tags: [probability, science, religion, God]
+mathjax: true
 ---

 # Unholy Arguments from Probability

-I recently had the misfortune of listening to a group of people discussing whether it's reasonable to believe in God.
-The conversation was, unsurprisingly, very dull – with both sides appealing to various arguments from authority, throwing the burden-of-proof potato back and forth ad nauseum.
+I recently had the misfortune of listening to a group of people discussing the rationality of belief in God.
+The conversation was, unsurprisingly, very dull; both sides appealing to various arguments from authority, throwing the burden-of-proof potato back and forth ad nauseum.
 One of the claims struck me, however.
-It struck me in particular because it demonstrated why probabilistic reasoning is so often invalid when tackling empirical and epistemological questions.
+And it struck me in particular, as it demonstrated how probabilistic reasoning is so often useless win empirical or epistemological matters.

 The argument went something as follows: